vonNiklasson/extended-networkx-tools/README.md

 ### Solver

-Used to find simple greedy solutions to a connected graph taken from graph theory.
+Creates greedy solutions to a connected graph taken from graph theory.
 The current approaches are:

 - ``path``: Adds edges as a path from the start to end node
 - ``cycle``: Adds edges just like the path, but also one edge from the start to end node.